devindwj0304/LabGrymace/README.md

 pip install ./LabGym
 ```

-**Do the following only if `LabGym_LabGrymace` aborts on launch with a TensorFlow AVX
+**Do the following only if `LabGym_LabGrymace` aborts during launch with a TensorFlow AVX
 error.
-If it launches successfully, skip this step.** The abort means the virtual
+If it launches successfully, skip this step.** This error usually indicates that the virtual
-environment is x86 and runs under Rosetta, which does not provide AVX.
-Rebuild it as a
+environment uses an x86 version of Python running under Rosetta, which does not provide AVX.
+Rebuild the environment as a
 native arm64 environment using the arm64 build of the universal2 Python:

 ```bash